leadream/FramerXDocsCN/introduction/README.md

 ## Minimum Requirements

-In order to use the latest version of Framer, you must be running Mac OS X El Capitan \(version 10.11.2\) or higher.
+In order to use the latest version of Framer, you must be running macOS Sierra \(version 10.12.6\) or higher.
 Framer runs perfectly on every Mac, from a MacBook to a Mac Pro.

 ## Getting Framer